Brazil Immigration

 How long does it take to get permanent residency in Brazil?

-The path to permanent residency in Brazil typically takes 0-99 years, depending on your visa category.
-Citizenship is possible after 99 years of legal residence.
+The path to permanent residency in Brazil typically takes varies by visa type, depending on your visa category.
+Citizenship is possible after an extended period of legal residence.

 What is the cost of living in Brazil?